Screeper-Project/JsonApiBundle/README.md

 Graille-Labs JsonApi bundle
 =====================

-The JsonApi bundle add support of JsonApi (plugin of alecgorge) in symfony 2.
+The JsonApi bundle add support of JsonApi (alecgorge's plugin) in symfony 2.

 The github of JsonApi : https://github.com/alecgorge/jsonapi